Null-Space Diffusion Distillation Unlocks Speed, Fidelity and Realism in Lensless Imaging: Null-space diffusion distillation for lensless imaging

-\textbf{Datasets.} We train on Lensless~FFHQ (20k training images) and on PhlatCam using all images except those reserved for evaluation; quantitative evaluation is performed on 200 Lensless~FFHQ test images, and qualitative results are reported for both Lensless~FFHQ and PhlatCam.
+\textbf{Training setup.} We train NSDD on both Lensless-FFHQ and PhlatCam datasets.
+In both cases, teacher reconstructions are generated offline using DDNM$+$ and cached for efficient training.
+Additional information about train-test splits and diffusion models are presented in the supplementary material.

-{\bf Pretrained models.} We use the diffusion model implementation by~\cite{dhariwal_nichol_guideddiff_NIPS_2021}.
-For the lensless FFHQ experiments, we use the model pretrained on the original FFHQ dataset by the authors of DPS as described in Sec.~\ref{sec:diffpriors}.
-As for the PhlatCam dataset, we use the unconditional diffusion model trained on ImageNet by the authors of~\cite{dhariwal_nichol_guideddiff_NIPS_2021}.
-Both models are optimized for a diffusion process of $1,000$ steps, which we maintain for the DDNM$+$ sampling.
-The student backbone \(g_\theta\) is then initialized as the pretrained diffusion UNet and fine-tuned end-to-end alongside the "input reducer" UNet (i.e., $g_\phi$).
-The input reducer \(g_\phi\) network architecture is the small UNet from the official source code of \cite{Monakhova_etal_leADMM_2019_Optica}, which is trained from scratch.
+\textbf{Pretrained models.} We use the diffusion model implementation of guided diffusion~\cite{dhariwal_nichol_guideddiff_NIPS_2021}.
+For Lensless-FFHQ, we use the model pretrained on FFHQ following Chung et al.~\cite{Chung_etal_DPS_2023_ICLR}.
+For PhlatCam, we use an unconditional diffusion model pretrained on ImageNet~\cite{dhariwal_nichol_guideddiff_NIPS_2021}, since the scene content is more diverse and not restricted to faces.
+In both cases, the student backbone \(g_\theta\) is initialized from the corresponding pretrained diffusion UNet and fine-tuned jointly with the input reducer \(g_\phi\).

-{\bf DDNM$+$ teacher.} From the results in Sec.~\ref{sec:diffpriors}, we chose $\sigma_\textbf{y}=0.6$ for the teacher estimates, since it provides a good balance between smoothing and noise on the reconstructed image.
-The random seed is fixed for noise initialization (i.e., $\textbf{x}_T$).
-The pseudo-inverse \(\mathbf A^\dagger\) is a Wiener filter that is shared between teacher and student to avoid operator mismatch.
-Additional implementation details are shown in the supplementary material.
+\textbf{Teacher configuration.} The DDNM$+$ teacher uses a fixed noise seed and a noise parameter \(\sigma_y=0.6\), selected to balance smoothing and noise in the reconstruction.
+The pseudo-inverse \(\mathbf A^\dagger\) is implemented using a Wiener filter and shared between teacher and student to avoid operator mismatch.

-{\bf Networks.} The input reducer \(g_\phi\) is a compact UNet (more details provided in the supplementary material) producing 3 output channels.
-The main predictor \(g_\theta\) is the pretrained diffusion UNet (same depth/width and attention placements as the backbone used in our priors), fine-tuned for residual prediction.
-Both modules are trained jointly.
-The diffusion UNet is originally conditioned on the timestep of the diffusion process, so for the student network we propose to fix the timestep to a single value.

-{\bf Optimization.} We use Adam with a learning rate of \(1\!\times\!10^{-4}\), and train for 100 epochs.
-We retain all teacher outputs on disk and stream them during training to avoid online sampling overhead.

-{\bf Computational environment.} All distillation training experiments are run on a single Quadro RTX 8000 GPU.
-However, inference is performed on an RTX 5090 GPU on an Ubuntu 24.04 OS with Intel i9-10900K, and the per-image latency is measured as wall-clock inference time excluding data I/O and averaged over 200 images.

-{\bf Evaluation.} While ground-truth images are not available, we do have reference images that provide information about what the lensless reconstruction should approximate.
-Using pixel-level metrics such as PSNR is not possible, since we do not have guarantees about pixel-level alignment between reference and reconstructions.
-In this scenario, we propose to use the LPIPS perceptual metric, since the information should be approximately the same between reconstruction and reference, despite misalignments and differences in color balance.
-As for inference time, we propose to use wall-clock for the reconstruction process ignoring I/O operations.